 The American Historical Association promotes historical work to enhance the work of historians also encompasses academic freedom, professional standards and ethics, innovative scholarship and teaching and international collaboration.
 The Directory contains 58,670 dissertations that were completed or are currently in progress at 204 history departments in the United States and Canada.
-A simple search of just "Great War" will generate over 100 history dissertations - a sample of just "Canadian Corp" is listed below.
-[Recommended by DavidIsby- GWF] [CEF Study Group - Oct 2022]
+[Recommended by DavidIsby- GWF] [CEF Study Group - March 2025]